-Through the study of History we want pupils to develop a sense of cultural identity and of their place within the local, national and global community.
+Through the study of History we want pupils to develop a sense of cultural identity, and of their place within the local, national and global community.

-In the Upper School, pupils will follow a chronological approach, studying both political and social aspects of the medieval period, the religious decisions that shaped the era of the Tudors, and the upheavals facing the country during the Stuart reign.
-Finally pupils will learn about the impact of the British Empire upon the people who lived under it, allowing pupils to understand the diverse and multicultural nature that underpins society in Britain today.
+In the Upper School, pupils will follow a chronological approach, studying both political and social aspects of the medieval period, the religious decisions that shaped the Tudor era, and the upheavals facing the country during the Stuart reign.
+Finally, pupils will learn about the impact of the British Empire on the people who lived under it, understanding the diverse and multicultural nature that underpins society in Britain today.